muggy8/improbable/have-and-havenot/9nyC33pA.md

 "Hey Pillow~ Did you know? someone's invaded your room?
 Why didn't you tell me about it~?"
 I asked playfully.

-Of course, no response as usual, though I did get a jiggle out of it when I called it's name.
+Of course, no response as usual, though I did get a jiggle out of it when I called its name.

 Thinking about it, I haven't really fed Pillow in a few days so maybe it's just low on energy?
 But aren't you only supposed to feed a slime once a week?